Last Updated on June 11, 2022

 There are so many incredible lunch and dinner restaurants in Greenville that it is sometimes hard to choose your next meal.

-There are also causal bites to grab!
-Try Greenville’s best pizza at Luna Pizza Cafe or indulge in scratch-made pub food at Christy’s Euro Pub.
+There are also casual bites to grab!
+Try Greenvilleโ€™s best pizza at Luna Pizza Cafe or indulge in scratch-made pub food at Christyโ€™s Euro Pub.
+Jack Brown’s Beer and Burger Bar is another must-not-miss restaurant in Greenville, NC.
+A franchise born in Harrisburg, VA, it serves delicious, juicy burgers made with 100% wagyu beef.

-Or if you are willing to try something with a kick, head to Villa Verda for some authentic Dominican plates.
+Or, if you are willing to try something with a kick, head to Villa Verda for some authentic Dominican plates.

 Non-Barbecue Restaurants in Farmville and Winterville